Create A Drop Down Menu In WordPress-The Easy Way

 Create A Drop Down Menu In WordPress

 OK so you have a WordPress website and you are all set up with your pages and your format and now have decided you need a drop-down menu.
 If you are not familiar with how to do it that is alright, I will help you out, and show you how to create a drop-down menu in WordPress, with a few simple steps to bring it all together.
+I also have a video of the entire process incase you want to see it in a more visual way.

-If you do not have a WordPress website and would like to start one, please check out my page on
+If you do not have a WordPress website and would like to start one, please check out my page on How To Get A Website For Free With Free Hosting

-Understand Your Layout
+Understand Your Website Layout

 For a list of your reviews however, you certainly may want an option to display more than one post within in that selection.
 That is when you can use a drop down.
 You really need to make sure you have something to go there before creating a spot for a post in your menu.